cmu-mars/ros1-to-ros2-sandbox/README.md

 so it won't affect the currently "working" docker image.

 ## Known Issues

-### Docker Incompatibility with `udev` ([#2][i2])

-Since `udev` cannot be run inside of a container, we actually cannot do some of the system configuration steps that are outlined in the README for the turtlebot2_demo repo.
-I'm not sure if it's worth it to do the workarounds to try to get my usb ports to talk to the docker image, since I tried doing this and it seemed to break other things, and further advice is greatly appreciated, since after all, I'm probably not going to be trying to use a joystick to move this turtle robot around.

 ### OpenCV3 Not Built for ROS1 Melodic ([#4][i4])